mila-iqia/milabench/README.md

 **Does the cgroups setup affect the results of the benchmark?**

 Yes.
-Because of resource segregation, the multiple experiments launched by `milarun` in parallel will not fight for resources, leading to reduced variance and different performance characteristics (some tests may do a little better, some others may do a little worse).
-According to our experiments, using the cgroup setup can increase the score by 2 to 3%.
+Because of resource segregation, the multiple experiments launched by `milarun` in parallel will not fight for resources, leading to reduced variance and different performance characteristics (some tests do a little better, but most do a little worse).
+According to our experiments, using the cgroup setup increases the score by about 1%.

 **Can we run the benchmarks without the cgroups?**